Refresher on bash with Orange Pi specifics

 nameserver 8.8.8.8

-is a command that displays the current date and time of the system.
+dateis a command that displays the current date and time of the system.
 It can also be used to set the system date and time, or to format the output in different ways.
-For example,date +"%A, %B %d, %Y"
+For example,date +"%A, %B %d, %Y"will display the date asTuesday, March 5, 2024:

 pi@orangepi:~$ date +"%A, %B %d, %Y"